Eztosin/alx-system_engineering-devops/0x06-regular_expressions/README.md

 one argument and pass it to a regular expression matching method.

 -Requirements:
+hbn
+hbtn
+hbttn
+hbtttn
+hbttttn
+hbtttttn
+hbttttttn
 Find the regular expression that will match the above cases Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method.

+-Requirements:
+htn
+hbtn
+hbbtn
+hbbbtn
+Find the regular expression that will match the above cases Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method